In April 2013 a mass brute force attack hit WordPress installations across virtually every web host in existence around the world.

 Another plugin you may want to consider using is BlogDefender.

-Blog Defender is a suite of WordPress security video tutorials, WordPress plugins and tools, plus WordPress security documentation in PDF and DOC formats.
+This product is a package of WordPress security video tutorials, WordPress plugins and tools, plus WordPress security documentation in PDF and DOC formats.

-WordPress is a secure web platform, but neglecting basic maintenance tasks like making sure that your WordPress core files, plugins and themes are kept up-to-date, tightening file and data protection and taking other necessary precautions can expose your website to attacks by hackers and bots.
+WordPress is a secure platform, but neglecting basic maintenance tasks like keeping your WordPress software, WP plugins and themes updated to their latest versions, tightening file and data protection and taking other necessary precautions can have disastrous consequences.

-No matter what kind of business you run or plan to run online and how small you think your web presence is, you simply cannot afford to ignore the importance of web security.
+Regardless of the type of business you run or plan to run online and how small you think your web presence is, you cannot ignore the importance of website security.

-As a final reminder, below is the advice given by an expert on website security to all WordPress users following the large-scale brute force attacks on WordPress in 2013 …
+As one last reminder, below is the advice given by a security expert to all WordPress users after the large-scale brute-force attacks on WordPress in April 2013 …

 Owners of websites based on WordPress CMS must improve at least basic security settings and implement best practices such as the use of robust passwords and the accurate management of “admin” accounts.